(603) 448-1262

 Funerals with a funeral director

-The standard procedure for a funeral at Sacred Heart Church is that a funeral director (from a funeral home or mortuary) works with Sacred Heart's staff to discuss and finalize the details of the wake, funeral Mass or liturgy, luncheon, and interment.
+The standard procedure for a funeral at Sacred Heart Church is that a funeral director (from a funeral home or mortuary) works with Sacred Heart's staff to discuss and finalize the details of the wake, funeral Mass or liturgy, and interment.
 Funeral directors are extremely helpful to both the bereaved family and the parish in that they arrange the times of the events.
 Directors also provide valuable assistance with programs, easels and tables for photos, memory displays, and guest books.

 After news of death, the funeral home is usually contacted first.
 The funeral home will then contact Sacred Heart Parish to determine possible dates and times for a funeral Mass or liturgy.
 The bereaved family will meet with the funeral director to discuss and confirm this information.
 They will then be contacted by Sacred Heart to arrange for a meeting with the priest who will preside at the funeral.
 At this meeting, scripture readings, hymns, and other details will be chosen.
 This may be done by email if need be.